NovatecConsulting/camunda-process-instance-migrator/README.md

     <version>1.0.3</version>
 </dependency>
 ```
-Secondly, initialise the migrator by injecting Camundas ProcessEngine and - optionally - setting a MigrationInstructions object.
-These instructions are only required for minor migrations, so you may ignore them as long as you're only migrating on patch level.
+Secondly, initialise the migrator by injecting Camundas ProcessEngine.
+As long as you're only migrating on patch level and don't need to do minor migrations, there is no need for further configuration:

 ```java
 @Configuration